We all know that money is that last taboo topic causing more embarrassment, secrecy and shame than even conversations about sex.

 So, make sure that you talk about the money stuff before you or your roommate move one box or scrap of furniture into your soon-to-be shared home.

-Many of the members of Roommates4Boomers – both those who are looking to share their home with a roommate and those who hope to find a place to share – report that they find it easy to talk about most of the aspects of lifestyle that contribute to compatibility, but when it comes to money, their worry factor goes way up.
+Many people who are looking to share their home with a roommate and those who hope to find a place to share report that they find it easy to talk about most of the aspects of lifestyle that contribute to compatibility, but when it comes to money, their worry factor goes way up.
 Will my potential roommate think I’m being too picky?
 Too detailed?
 Greedy?
 Stingy?
 Unfair?
 Untrusting?

 My advice is to remind yourself that if the other person is a decent and fair human being, she won’t be put off by your desire to lay everything out clearly; in fact, chances are she’s just as worried as you are about ruining your rapport by talking about money.
 She’ll probably be relieved and grateful that you raised the subject.